StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 # Optional mcmc packages

-using StanSample              # If Stan is used using Turing                  # If Turing is used using LogDensityProblems      # If DynamicHMC is used
+using StanSample              # Only if Stan is used using Turing                  # Only if Turing is used using LogDensityProblems      # Only if DynamicHMC is used using Mamba                   # Future work!

 # Nearly always needed